 Electrical and Computer Engineering

-The primary research focus of my laboratory is on developing the architectures, the protocols, and the mechanisms needed to meet the diverse service requirements of emerging applications in cellular, wireless ad hoc, and wireline networks.
+The longer term focus of his research is on developing the architectures, the protocols, and the mechanisms needed to meet the diverse quality of service requirements of applications in wireless and wireline networks.
 One of the research thrusts involves developing communication support for sustaining end-to-end gigabit throughputs to mobile hosts in future Internet.
-We are also developing broadband applications that take advantage of gigabit bandwidths to support immersive collaboration across geographically distributed sites.
-In addition to developing the necessary theoretical algorithms, we are also implementing and experimenting with these algorithms on national networking testbed called Global Environment for Network Innovations (GENI).
+Another thrust involves developing sensing and communication algorithms in millimeter wave networks.
+In additional to developing the necessary theoretical algorithms, research also involves implementing and experimenting with these algorithms on network testbeds.